CEMPD/VERDI/doc/User_Manual/VERDI_ch17.md

 Figure -.
 Successful Batch Script Message

-If the user has specified an incorrect path, or incorrect filename for the input dataset, then a series of error messages will appear, starting with the message shown in **Error!
-Reference source not found.**.
+If the user has specified an incorrect path, or incorrect filename for the input dataset, then a series of error messages will appear, starting with the message shown in Figure 17-10.

 ![Figure17-10](./media/image088.png)

-Figure -.
+Figure 17-10.
 Unsuccessful Batch Script Message: File not found

 The VERDI Batch Editor checks to see if the path specified by the user as the imageDir exists.
 If the path does not exist, VERDI displays the error message:

 “java.io.FileNotFoundException: with the path and filename listed”

 followed by the message “(No such file or directory).”
 Verify that you supplied the correct path and filename.
 The directory specified as the image directory must exist prior to running the batch command.
-Double-click on the file in the imageDir directory to load and view the image file in your default visualization software. **Error!
-Reference source not found.** illustrates the tile plot image that was generated by running the highlighted text block.
+Double-click on the file in the imageDir directory to load and view the image file in your default visualization software.
+Figure 17-11 illustrates the tile plot image that was generated by running the highlighted text block.

 ![Figure17-11](./media/image090.png)

-Figure -.
+Figure 17-11.
 Plot Image Generated by Task Block

 Specify hour/time step formula in batch script mode
 ---------------------------------------------------